 Our Ideal Candidate

-- Post secondary student pursuing a Business, Marketing, Communications, and/or related degree or certificate who will be returning to a post-secondary university or college in the fall.
+- Post secondary student who will be returning to a post-secondary university or college in the fall.

 - Is between the ages of 17 and 30 years of age (inclusive) at the start of employment.